Clinical Evidence and Research Support LinQ Posterior SI Joint Fusion as:

 Clinical Outcomes for Minimally Invasive Sacroiliac Joint Fusion with Allograft using a Posterior Approach

-An independent investigator-initiated retrospective analysis of 43 patients identified a mean VAS score reduction from 8.26 at baseline to 2.71 at 12 months and a statistically significant reduction in medication usage.
+An independent investigator-initiated retrospective analysis of 43 patients receiving the LinQ procedure.
+Results identified a mean VAS score reduction from 8.26 at baseline to 2.71 (67%) at 12 months and a statistically significant reduction in medication usage.
 No adverse events occurred.

 SECURE Prospective Study 6-month Interim Results: LinQ Safety and Efficacy